LiaPlayground/e-Learning-2019/README.md

 at the beginning of the document, it is possible to define the default voice for a course.
 This voice can be changed at every section as well as within every voice comment itself.
-Such comments are treated as extended fragments, which are used explain certain fragments in more detail.
-Therefor, they are defined similar to block-fragments surrounded by minuses, whereby only paragraphs are allowed to follow.
+Such comments are treated as extended fragments, which are used to explain certain fragments in more detail.
+Therefor, they are defined similar to block-fragments surrounded by minuses.
 Depending on the presentation mode, these texts are either displayed within the slide or read out loud.
 This way it is also possible to implement a dialog between different persons.

 ``` markdown